Jacob Emil van Hoogstraten: During economic crisis and recovery, 1933-1941

 In addition to being secretary of Council of Department Directors, Van Hoogstraten became secretary of the council's sub-committee for economic issues in August 1933.
 From then on, until 1950, his professional life became very time-absorbing.
 As secretary of the latter sub-committee, he attracted the attention of the new Department of Economic Affairs that was established in 1934 with Edmund P. Wellenstein as Director.
 In May 1934 he joined this Department as head of the section for foreign trade policy.
 He was immediately attached to the Dutch delegation to the eventually inconclusive Hart-Nagaoka bilateral trade negotiations with Japan that took place in Bogor during September–December 1934.
 From April 1935, Van Hoogstraten also doubled as head of the section for economic crisis measures.

 From May 1934, his professional duties multiplied quickly, and his religion-related social activities decreased.
-The main reason for Van Hoogstraten's increased work load was the fact that Indonesia suffered badly from the global economic crisis.
+The main reason for Van Hoogstraten's increased work load was that Indonesia suffered badly from the global economic crisis.
 Import restrictions imposed by trade partners caused significant surpluses of sugar, rubber, tea and other commodities, while the massive growth of imports of Japanese textiles replaced imports from the Netherlands and local production.
 His Department used government intervention in order to combat the crisis through the licensing of production capacity, and an intricate system of import quota to minimise imports by protecting and encouraging domestic production of manufactures and staple foods, particularly rice.